RivaD2/reading-notes/computer-logic.md

 * audio
 * video

-### OPERATING SYSTEMS| THE MASTER PROGRAMS
+### OPERATING SYSTEMS | THE MASTER PROGRAMS
 --------------------
 * It is super **special**- It controlls the software on your computer
 * It decides when a program is run
 * The OS is quickly switching between programs,  allowing us to search the web, message, and work on projects all at once.

 #### REMEMBER THIS!
 The only thing that makes a computer useful is the programmer!
-It takes people like you and me, to write those programs.
+It takes people like you and me, to write the programs that are used in everyday life.